 Minyanim are taking place both in shul and on the streets of the neighborhood.
-Minyamin in shul is for members only.
+Minyamin in shul is for members only and only following the current rules of the Ministry of Health.
 Men and Women must sign up for a minyan in advance.
 Instructions and further rules sent via AAN.

 Bet Knesset Feigenson